-As for cardio, it can be equally effective, but not in the way you are probably used to.
+- As for cardio, it can be equally effective, but not in the way you are probably used to.
 Running in place or mindlessly pedaling for hours on end will not do you any good.
-Just because you are extremely tired and are sweating more than Patrick Ewing in a championship game (rumor has it: he sweat so much that he had to get a new jersey at halftime of every game), does not mean you are doing the right thing.
+Just because you look extremely tired and sweat more than Patrick Ewing in a championship game (rumor began: he sweat so much that he had to get a new jersey at halftime of every game) does not mean you do the right thing.
 Remember, you don’t want to lose weight (which could include muscle and water); you want to lose fat.

 The good news is the best way to lose fat through cardio training only takes about 20 minutes per workout.
 The bad news: Those are 20 heart-pounding, balls-to-the-wall, shake-what-ya-momma-gave-ya minutes.
-It’s a little technique called High Intensity Interval Training (HIIT).
+This little technique describes High-Intensity Interval Training (HIIT).

 For a detailed explanation of exactly how to perform HIIT, click here.

 - H20, Agua, Clear Gold – No matter what you call it, drink more water!
 Your metabolism needs water to carry out every function in your body, and if you want to speed up your metabolic rate, you need to be drinking water like your life depended on it — because it does!
 Aim for at least 8-10 glasses per day, and even more if you’re reasonably active.
 Also, many people confuse thirst with hunger, so drinking more water may keep you from reaching for those fat-laden cupcakes too!